 If You Are Sick

 If you are sick, stay home.
-If you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath after close contact with someone who is displaying these symptoms, you should immediately contact your health care provider.
+If you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath after close contact with someone who is displaying these symptoms, contact your healthcare provider.
 If you do not have a health provider, you may call 311 to receive a referral.

 Help Our Community Guard Against Stigma

-A lot of information circulating about the coronavirus on social media and in some news reports are not based on facts.
-The Lehman College community celebrates the diversity of our students, faculty and staff, and want to remind our community that there may be students who have been stigmatized by others based on their community of origin.
+A lot of information circulating about the coronavirus and the COVID-19 vaccine on social media and in some news reports are not based on facts.
+The Lehman College community celebrates the diversity of our students, faculty, and staff, and want to remind our community that there may be students who have been stigmatized by others based on their community of origin.
 COVID-19 should not be associated with any particular community or nationality.
-Please support the members of our college community by countering misinformation and supporting your friends, peers and colleagues.
+Please support the members of our college community by countering misinformation and supporting your friends, peers, and colleagues.

 Virtual counseling services for students are available through our Counseling Center Monday-Friday, 9 a.m.-5 p.m.
 Email: email@example.com or call: 718-960-8761 to schedule an appointment.
 Employees have access to confidential counseling through the Employee Assistance Program.
 Please contact Human Resources at 718-960-8181 for more information or contact CUNY's EAP at 1-888-993-7650 or www.deeroaks.com.